-To become certified, a user must first be trained by Caliper/Xenogen Life Sciences and must demonstrate proficiency in running the instrument and adhering to facility rules and regulation.
+To become certified, a user must demonstrate proficiency in running the instrument and adhering to facility rules and regulation.
 Adherence to rules is required to ensure that facility equipment is maintained in good working order and that the facility meets Occupational Health and Safety regulations and all IACUC, AAALAC, Federal and State Regulations regarding animal welfare and use.
 Strict adherence to the rules of the facility is required for continued certification.

 A Google scheduling system is available for certified users to book instrument time in the facility.